AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-1-what-are-we-proving.md

 - **Part 6 — How can training make robustness easier to prove?** We will bracket the worst-case loss between attacks and certificates, then distinguish sound bound-based objectives from unsound training surrogates.
-- **Part 7 — How should we read certification results?** We will reconstruct the exact claims behind a table of results and separate the training objective from the evaluation guarantee.
+- **Part 7 — What are the frontiers of neural network certification?** We will separate what certifiable networks can represent, what training can find, and what single-neuron or multi-neuron relaxations can prove.

 ## Takeaway